rrigato/architecture/test_driven_design/is_tdd_dead.md

 - TDD goes really well with the clean architecture and cloud computing since all the layers are independent?
-    - DHH's testing style works really well for monolithic architectures
+    - DHH's testing style works really well for monolithic architectures where you control everything on the server